Qazeer/artefacts.help/pages/windows/shimcache.md

 ### Information of interest

-Each `Shimcache` entries contain the following information, varying depending on the version of the Windows operating system in use:
+Each `Shimcache` entry contains the following information, varying depending on the version of the Windows operating system in use:

   - The associated **file full path**.